 Hoya Chelsea is a trailing plant, making it a great choice for decorating indoor spaces.
 You can watch it flourish on a trellis or let it elegantly cascade from a hanging pot.
 So, what makes it so special and versatile?

 What’s the root of Hoya Chelsea’s distinctiveness?

-Hoya Chslea is an epiphytic plant, meaning that in its natural habitat these plants grow along trees, deriving some of their nutrients from the air and rainwater.
+Hoya Chelsea is an epiphytic plant, meaning that in its natural habitat, it grows along trees, deriving some of its nutrients from the air and rainwater.
 These same characteristics allow it to thrive mounted on a wall, hanging in a basket, or sitting in a cute decorative pot.

 Fun fact: Have you ever wondered where the parent plant, Hoya Krinkle 8, got its name?
 It has eight distinctive ridges on each leaf, which contribute to Hoya Chelsea’s appealing leaf texture.

-Hoya carnosa ‘Chelsea’, hailing from tropical and subtropical climates, enjoys dappled light or bright, shaded areas as this promotes compact growth with shorter internode distances.
+Hoya carnosa ‘Chelsea’, hailing from tropical and subtropical climates, enjoys dappled light or bright, shaded areas, as this promotes compact growth with shorter internode distances.
 It’s not too fussy, though — it can still survive in lower light conditions, albeit with less vigor.
-If you notice your hoya plant is growing slowly or looking leggy, it is asking for more light.
+If you notice your hoya plant is growing slowly or looking leggy, it’s asking for more light.